-- The Net Present Value method has been used which values mature stands with inventory information at their realisable ("immediate liquidation") value. - Land value is expressed as an annual rental and included in the annual overhead cost.
-Reserves vested to the Council by the crown that have been planted in trees (42% of the Council's plantations) have a nil land value.
-The remaining land has an average value of \$1,500/ha, the annual cost of this land has been set as a rental of 4% on this value that is \$60/ha/year, - Gross log prices have increased by 10.8% (2015: increased by 4.2%), - Costs include the following: - Log and load, cartage, management fees, and any tracking or roading required.
-Revenue includes the market value of logs delivered to the mill or wharf.
+- The Net Present Value method has been used in conjunction with transaction evidence.
+This method values mature stands with inventory information at their realisable ("immediate liquidation") value.
+For young stands, where there is a limited market have been valued using a crop typing method. - Costs include future tending and management, annual overheads, and the direct costs associated with the harvesting operations: - Log and load, cartage, management fees, and any tracking or roading required.
+Revenue includes the market value of logs delivered to the sale point - mill or wharf.
 The harvesting costs used for the valuation are derived from the current average cost for operations. - Logging costs for Council's plantations are reasonably high due to varied terrain and small stand size.
-All plantations are able to be harvested using conventional ground based systems. - o Logging, loading and roading: \$27.50/tonne (2015: \$27.50) - Log sale management commission has been Included in overheads - o Log cartage is well serviced in Canterbury.
-This year diesel prices have reduced from \$4.00 to \$3.50 per tonne and the variable rate was reduced from \$0.22 to \$0.20 per tonne/km.
+Internal roading is generally inexpensive due to terrain and soil types and is included in the logging and loading rate.
+All plantations are able to be harvested using conventional ground based systems. - Logging, loading and roading: \$27.50/tonne (2015: \$27.50) - Log sale Management commission etc: Included in overheads - Log cartage is well serviced in Canterbury.
+Within Mid & South Canterbury Philip Wareing Ltd offers log cartage services with the other major log cartage firm being Steve Murphy Transport based in North Canterbury.
+This year with diesel prices remaining down rates used for log cartage have been reduced.
+The transport base rate has dropped from \$4.00 to \$3.50 per tonne and the variable rate was reduced from \$0.22 to \$0.20 per tonne/km.
 The average cartage distance for Downlands plantations is 90km and 120km for Mackenzie Basin plantation. - Logging costs have not changed since last year. - Point-of-sale costs: Commissions on assets of significant value can generally be discounted with a rate of 2% (2015: 2%).
 The sales agent commission could therefore cost between \$30,000 and \$55,000.
 For valuation purposes \$50,000 has been used.
-The Sales Memorandum for a scattered forest estate such as this one, would be complex and relatively expensive to put together, therefore a cost of \$15,000 has been allowed.
+The Sales Memorandum for a scattered forest estate such as this one, would be complex and relatively expensive to put together, therefore a cost of \$15,000 has been allowed. - No harvesting has taken place since the last valuation was completed.